 All College Thesis

 The All College Thesis involves close work with a faculty advisor from the student's major department in conducting research and writing a thesis or executing a creative project.
 Ideally, the student completes most of the thesis in the fall of the senior year.
 By early March the student submits a final draft of written work to the departmental defense committee.
 A public defense is held in April of the senior year.
-Students receiving a grade of A or H are eligible for departmental distinction within their major.
 Prerequisite for the thesis is COLG 396 (Thesis Proposal) for 0 or 1 credit taken during the Spring term of the student's junior year.